 The most common pest affecting carrots is the carrot rust fly.
 The adult fly is attracted by the aroma of the growing plant, and while it doesn't do any damage, it lays eggs, and when the eggs hatch, the larvae burrow into the soil and eat the roots.
 They can kill young plants and cause severe discoloration to mature roots by leaving their rust-colored excrement, which is how the insects get their name.
 No chemical controls are known, and nonchemical methods include covering the crop with insect-proof netting, choosing fly-resistant carrot cultivars and watering larvae-controlling nematodes into the soil.

 The flea beetle is another common pest that affects leafy vegetables, including carrots.
 Recognized by the shot holes they eat into leaves, they can decimate a young crop.
-They can be controlled by spraying a permethrin-based insecticide that's safe for carrots, but realize that this chemical may be toxic to bees and other pollinators.
+Control severe infestations by spraying a permethrin-based insecticide that's safe for carrots, but realize that this chemical may be toxic to bees and other pollinators.
 Follow all label recommendations to minimize damage to beneficial pollinators.